mantidproject/mantidimaging/docs/installation.rst

 The latest nightly version can be installed with

-  - :code:`conda env create -f https://raw.githubusercontent.com/mantidproject/mantidimaging/master/environment.yml`
+  - :code:`mamba env create -f https://raw.githubusercontent.com/mantidproject/mantidimaging/master/environment.yml`

 This will make a `mantidimaging-nightly` environment.